Wall Street Pummels Applied Genetic Technologies Corporation (AGTC) After Recent Earnings Report

-Applied Genetic Technologies Corporation (NASDAQ:AGTC) went down by -4.01% from its latest closing price compared to the recent 1-year high of $9.67.
-The company’s stock price has collected -6.02% of loss in the last five trading sessions.
+Applied Genetic Technologies Corporation (NASDAQ:AGTC) went up by 9.19% from its latest closing price compared to the recent 1-year high of $9.67.
+The company’s stock price has collected 4.81% of gains in the last five trading sessions.
 Press Release reported on 07/08/21 that AGTC to Host Virtual R&D Day on July 22, 2021

 >> 7 Top Picks for the Post-Pandemic Economy <<